salimabdelaaty/GPTranslate/README.md

 ## ⬇️ Download Windows Installer

-You can download the latest Windows installer from the [Releases](
+You can download the latest Windows installer from the [Releases](https://github.com/philberndt/GPTranslate/releases/tag/Stable) page.

 ## 🚀 Quick Start